 Who can become a Signatory of the Sea Cargo Charter?

-At present, all bulk charterers can become Signatories of the Sea Cargo Charter: those with interest in the cargo on board; those who simply charter out the vessels they charter in; as well as the disponent owners and all charterers in a charterparty chain.
+All charterers are eligible to join the Sea Cargo Charter: those with interest in the cargo on board; those who simply charter out the vessels they charter in; disponent owners; all charterers in a charterparty chain; companies involved in pools.

-The Sea Cargo Charter must be applied by Signatories in all bulk ship chartering activities that are:
+The Sea Cargo Charter must be applied by Signatories in bulk ship chartering activities that are:

-- on time and voyage charters, including contracts of affreightment and parceling, with a mechanism to allocate emissions from backhaul and ballast voyages,
+- on time and voyage charters, including contracts of affreightment and parceling, with a mechanism to allocate emissions from ballast voyages,

-- and for voyages carried out by dry bulk carriers, chemical tankers, oil (crude and product) tankers and LNG carriers,
+- for voyages carried out by dry bulk carriers, chemical tankers, oil (crude and product) tankers, and liquefied gas carriers,

-- and where a vessel or vessels are of at least 5,000 gross tonnage and engaged in international trade.
+- and where a vessel or vessels are engaged in international trade (excluding inland waterway trade).